 On February 25, 2020, and pursuant to a Business Loan Agreement entered into with a banking institution, the Company's wholly owned subsidiary, MES, Inc. closed on a one-year secured loan in the principal amount of \$200,000 bearing interest at 8.75% per annum.
 Principal and interest is to be paid in equal monthly installments until the loan is paid in full on February 26, 2021.
-The note is secured by substantially all of the assets of MES, Inc. During the six months ended June 30, 2020 the Company repaid \$64,691 of principal and \$5,216 of interest.
+The note is secured by substantially all of the assets of MES, Inc. In February 2021, the loan was repaid in full.

 On April 14, 2020, the Company received loan proceeds in the amount of \$299,300 from First International Bank & Trust pursuant to the Paycheck Protection Program (the "PPP Loan") under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), which was enacted on March 27, 2020.
 The loan, which is in the form of a Note dated April 14, 2020, matures on April 14, 2022 and bears interest at a rate of 1.0% per annum, with one interest payment on April 14, 2021 and one principal and interest payment on maturity.
 The principal and accrued interest under the PPP Loan is forgivable after eight or twenty-four weeks if the Company uses the PPP Loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and otherwise complies with the PPP requirements.
 In order to obtain forgiveness of the PPP Loan, the Company must submit a request and provide satisfactory documentation regarding its compliance with applicable requirements.
+In January 2021, the PPP Loan was forgiven, and the Company recorded a gain on extinguishment of debt of \$299,300.